Open-and-Sustainable/prismAId/CONTRIBUTING.md

 ## Code of Conduct

 Participation in this project is governed by our Code of Conduct, which sets expectations for collaboration and communication.
-You can read the full text [here](LINK_TO_CODE_OF_CONDUCT).
+You can read the full text at [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md).

 ## Getting Started